Umajs/docs/README.md

 This site is built with VuePress.
 Site content is written in Markdown format located in docs.

-## Warning

-Current branch is based on VuePress@v2, and still in W.I.P.
-For stable releasae in v1, please see [v1 repo](https://github.com/Umajs/umajs.github.io).

 ## Developing

 - Clone repository